 \subsubsection{Channel Model}

-As stated before, the steering vector of the fRIS is dependent on the positions of the elements $\mathbf{p}$ as well as the azimuth angle $\phi$ and the elevate angle $\psi$.
-Specifically, the steering vector of the fRIS can be expressed as \cite{FA_Capacity}:
+The steering vector of the fRIS is dependent on the positions of the elements $\mathbf{p}$, the azimuth angle $\phi$, and the elevation angle $\psi$.
+Specifically, the steering vector of the fRIS is expressed as \cite{FA_Capacity}: